BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 Should you take probiotics if you have traveler’s diarrhea?

-Probiotics such as Lactobacillus rhamnosus GG, Lactobacillus acidophilus, and Saccharomyces boulardii have shown efficacy in the prevention of TD and suppression of pathogenic microbes.
+Probiotics such as Lactobacillus rhamnosus GG, Lactobacillus acidophilus, and Saccharomyces boulardii have shown efficacy in the prevention of TD and suppression1 of pathogenic microbes.

-Lactic acid bacteria such as Leuconostic mesenteroides and Pediococcus acidilacticiproduce bacteriocins–heat-stable proteins that have an antimicrobial effect.
+Lactic acid bacteria such as Leuconostic mesenteroides and Pediococcus acidilactici17 produce bacteriocins–heat-stable proteins that have an antimicrobial effect18.
 Bacteriocins help in inhibiting the growth of pathogens and degrade toxins.

-According to this meta-analysis of 63 studies, probiotics helped decrease the duration of diarrhea by a day.
+According to this meta-analysis of 63 studies19, probiotics helped decrease the duration of diarrhea by a day.

 9